 You can see all of the tracks of the little birds looking for food in the snow.
 There have been tons of song and white throated sparrows hanging around the house this winter (the song sparrows have been singing ever since they arrived this fall), as well as juncos, cardinals, goldfinches and a hermit thrush.

 A young smooth sumac waiting to be planted out.
-The cabbage and lettuce that we started in fall (in the big mult-colored buckets to the right) are long gone with temps down to single digits on more than one occasion.
+The cabbage and lettuce that we started in fall (in the big multi-colored buckets to the right) are long gone with temps down to single digits on more than one occasion.

 The cats love their heating pads.
 There's even a heating pad under the red blanket.
 The cats are bookends on either side when I sit on the couch in the evening.
 Prissy has even been spending most of the day inside.
 She despises the cold.

 One nice thing about winter is how much easier it is to see the birds.
-When I bother to look up (I always tend to look at the ground when walking, and actually look around more when I am working) I usually see something interesting.
+When I bother to look up (I tend to look at the ground when walking, and actually look around more when I am working) I usually see something interesting.
 A pileated woodpecker swooping low to the ground through the woods near the slough at the end of the shelter paddock.
 There are always birds at the slough, attracted by the fresh running water.
 A phoebe, a hermit thrush, a male bluebird, his feather the color of the sky intensified, or a whole flock of a half a dozen to a dozen bluebirds.